 Invited guests in the exchange on November 15, 2024

 A video clip screened in the exchange took the audience back to the 1960s when progressive people worldwide struggled, showing their support for the Vietnamese people in their resistance war against the U.S. imperialists for national salvation.
 Black and white footage featured the four-side negotiations on ending the war and restoring peace in South Vietnam.
 Then on the big screen appeared a large flag, half red, half blue, with a yellow star in the middle, flying atop of the Notre Dame Cathedral Paris.
 The French people were in an uproar.
 The world media was too.
 No one knew how the Vietnamese flag suddenly appeared there.
 A French firefighter hanging on a rope dropped from a helicopter, suspended in the sky, tried to remove the flag.
-The footage continued with protests in the U.S., France and many other countries, during which protestors held the front page of The New York Times’ January 20, 1969 issue with a photo of the flag of the National Front for the Liberation of South Vietnam flying on top of the Notre Dame Cathedral in Paris.
+The footage continued with protests in the U.S., France and many other countries, during which protestors held the front page of The New York Times’ January 20, 1969 issue with a photo of the flag of the National Front for the Liberation of the South flying on top of the Notre Dame Cathedral in Paris.

 This precious footage and vivid stories told by the two Swiss guests are so valuable that we cannot miss during the information collection and verification.